Eboreg/spotify-podcast-rss/README.md

 ### WSGI

 `spr.wsgi` contains a very simple WSGI application.
-It expects a URL ending with a Spotify show ID and outputs an RSS feed for that podcast, or a 404 response if the podcast was not found.
+Given a URL ending with a Spotify show ID, it outputs an RSS feed for that podcast, or a 404 response if the podcast was not found.
+Without show ID, it gives you a wonderfully primitive POST form, which accepts a show ID or a full Spotify show URL.